 David W. Silke

-David Silke is Managing Partner of the Seattle office of Gordon & Rees.
-Mr. Silke is a native of the State of Washington and has practiced in both Washington and Oregon since 1991.
+David Silke is a Partner in the Seattle office of Gordon & Rees.
+He co-founded the office in 2008.
+He is a native of the State of Washington and has practiced in both Washington and Oregon since 1991.
 He has also represented clients in lawsuits in California, Nevada, Alaska, and Hawaii.

 Mr. Silke is a member of the firm’s Employment, Directors & Officers and Shareholder Liability, Professional Liability, and Commercial Litigation sections.
 Mr. Silke's practice includes Directors & Officers litigation, complex business litigation, shareholder litigation, and professional liability claims.
 Mr. Silke has represented companies and their Directors & Officers in multiple lawsuits alleging claims for breach of contract, unfair trade practices, RICO violations, and securities violations.